Hastings'

 WHAT IS ZERO WASTE?

-Zero Waste: The conservation of all resources by means of responsible production, consumption, reuse, and recovery of products, packaging, and materials without burning and with no discharges to land, water, or air that threaten the environment or human health.
+ZW is the conservation of resources by means of responsible production, consumption, reuse, and recovery of products, packaging and materials without burning and with no discharges to land, water, or air that threaten the environment or human health.
+From Zero Waste Alliance International.

 Hastings' Zero Waste Advisory Taskforce

 Hastings' ZWAT is a group of concerned Hastings-on-Hudson residents passionate about reducing our waste and helping raise awareness in our community.
-We are a subcommittee of the Hastings-on-Hudson Conservation Commission and work closely with Hastings' Climate Smart Communities Task Force.
-We research and implement community wide solutions to help diminish the tonnage that gets trucked to Peekskill to be burned.
+ZWAT is a subcommittee of the Hastings-on-Hudson Conservation Commission and works closely with Hastings' Climate Smart Communities Task Force.
+Its members research and implement community-wide solutions to help diminish the tonnage that is trucked to, and incinerated at, the WIN Waste facility in Peekskill.
+A total of 36 communities, representing approximately 90 percent of Westchester County’s population, send materials to this incinerator.

 Join us!